Trewaters/301-Days-Of-Code/Challenge Accepted/log.md

 The daily log of Tre' Grisby's **#301DaysOfCode** challenge.

 ## Log

+### Day 41: February 10, 2019

+:sunrise_over_mountains::sunny: *Today's Progress:* Created a working SMS app with Twilio.

+:thought_balloon: *Thoughts:* Work with Twilio API some more.
+It was easy to create an SMS route and respond to a message.
+I used Heroku to deply my app instead of the ngrok they use in the example.
+I like Heroku and it has been a while since I used it.
+I am glad I did.
+With my more advanced knowledge of git I was able to use the heroku cli no problem.
+It was super easy to deploy the app.

+:floppy_disk: *Link to work:* https://twil-test.herokuapp.com/

+### Day 40: February 9, 2019

+:sunrise_over_mountains::sunny: *Today's Progress:* Started with Angular 6.

+:thought_balloon: *Thoughts:* I have been working with VanillaJS and that was educational but a lot of folks are using frameworks and libraries to code their applications.
+The framework I like and want to get better at is Angular.
+I will be using a book that will help with that "Building Large-Scal Web Applications with Angular" by Kevin Hennessy, Chandermani Arora, Christoffer Noring, and Doguhan Uluca.
+I have a subscription with oreilly press.
+The book is from there.
+I look for books that have been recently published.
+This is only a few months old being published in December 2018.

+:floppy_disk: *Link to work:* Angular 6 exercise tutorial.

 ### Day 39: February 8, 2019

 :sunrise_over_mountains::sunny: *Today's Progress:* Work with Twilio API